testtestProblem/HotTab__Win10/README.md

 The SendMessage function calls the window procedure for the specified window and does not return until the window procedure has processed the message
 PostMessage is that post a message to a thread's message queue and return immediately

+* Disadvantage: Need a handle, but need a lot of CPU utilization

-An accessibility application can use SendMessage to send WM_APPCOMMAND messages to the shell to launch applications.
+* An accessibility application can use SendMessage to send WM_APPCOMMAND messages to the shell to launch applications.
 ```C#
         private const int WM_APPCOMMAND = 0x319;
 ```
-application command
+* application command
 ```C#
         private const int APPCOMMAND_VOLUME_UP = 0xA0000;
         private const int APPCOMMAND_VOLUME_DOWN = 0x90000;
 ```
-volume up example
+* volume up example
 ```C#
         SendMessageW(handle, WM_APPCOMMAND, IntPtr.Zero, (IntPtr)APPCOMMAND_VOLUME_UP);
 ```